Rikinshah787/SQL/README.md

 3 -- Using the the following script uses a derived table to return the date and invoice total of the earliest invoice issued by each vendor.
 Write a script that generates the same result set but uses a temporary table in place of the derived table.
 Script drops the temporary table if it already exists.

+#Day 4 -
+Created several user defined fuction's
+1. Function named fnUnpaid InvoiceID that returns the InvoiceID of the earliest invoice with an unpaid balance.
+2. function named fnDateRange, similar to the stored procedure of exercise 3 which is created here the function should require two parameters of the date type. without validating   parameters.
+Returning a result set that includes the InvoiceNumber, InvoiceDate, InvoiceTotal, and Balance for each invoice for which the InvoiceDate is within the date range.
+Invoke the function from within a SELECT statement to return those invoices with InvoiceDate between October 10 and October 20, 2022.